theoremlp/gradle-github-packages-plugin/readme.md

-# Gradle Internal Publish plugin
+# Gradle GitHub Packages plugin

-gradle-internal-publish-plugin is a tool used to facilitate publish artifacts to codeArtifacts
+gradle-github-packages-plugin is a toolchain for using [GitHub Packages](https://github.com/features/packages) to host maven artifacts.
+It simplifies:

+- Consuming Gradle plugins, JARs and other maven Artifacts
+- Publishing JARs

 ## Contributing